-The tote pictured above is another example of our cute prefect wooden tote design.
-I used Dixie Belle Paint in the color drop cloth (one of my go to colors) and Van Dyke Glaze and then clear waxed to protect.
+The tote pictured above is another example of our cute perfect wooden tote design.
+I used Dixie Belle Paint in the color drop cloth (one of my go-to colors) and Van Dyke Glaze and then clear waxed to protect.

 Olivia and the Perfect Wooden Tote: